Federal Interstate Registration Scheme

 Operators wishing to drive on a road which has not been designated either by a FIRS route Determination or operating under a relevant instrument must obtain a permit from the National Heavy Vehicle Regulator.
 For those wishing to drive within the NT or WA, please contact the appropriate State or Territory registration authority directly.

-For more information, consult the National Heavy Vehicle Regulator: Access Permits webpage.
+For more information, consult the National Heavy Vehicle Regulator: Road Access webpage.

 For further information on FIRS registration you should contact your local registration authority or contact the FIRS hotline on 1800 026 170.